Priesemann-Group/covid19_inference/docs/doc/gettingstarted.rst

 We can for example recommend the following articles about Bayesian modeling:

-As a introduction to Bayesian statistics and the python package (PyMC3) that we use: https://docs.pymc.io/notebooks/api_quickstart.html
+As a introduction to Bayesian statistics and the python package (PyMc) that we use: https://docs.pymc.io/notebooks/api_quickstart.html

 This is a good post about hierarchical Bayesian models in general: